Cam Newton will make the Patriots’ offense different. The fun part will be finding out how.

 “It’s more of a function of what we feel like is best to do against the specific opponent that we were playing,” McDaniels said this week during a Zoom news conference.
 “I know we did some things that we really haven’t done much of around here for a long time — or maybe ever — but I think that’s just a function of using the players that you have to the best of your ability against the opponent and scheme that you’re playing.”

 The Patriots will run some plays and use some concepts unavailable to them in previous years.
 On the Patriots’ second offensive play against Miami, Newton faked a handoff — which might have been one of his options on the play — and ran up the middle behind a pulling guard.
-It looked like the trap option play the Ravens sprung on the league with Jackson last year, to devastating effect.

 “Nobody is going to be scared of a guy who’s 5.5 [seconds in the 40-yard dash] running the ball,” Johnson said.
 “They’d love to see Tom Brady running the ball on the trap option and get a shot at him.
 Cam Newton, not so much.
 It’d be a little scary to see him coming around the end with it.”